Medicaid Client Voice Council Alumni

 Naythan Dyke

-At 23, Naythan Dyke is the youngest member on the Council.
+At 23, Naythan Dyke was the youngest member to serve on the Council.
 Naythan is a 2018 graduate of Alma high school.
 He works as a substitute teacher in Alma and the surrounding area.
 Naythan lives in Fort Smith (Area 1), where he attended UA-Fort Smith for two years and was elected homecoming king in 2019.
 He hopes to return soon to finish his bachelor’s degree in criminal justice, and eventually obtain a doctorate in psychology and one day practice psychology.
 Disabled from birth, Naythan has experience with at least eight Medicaid-funded programs and is looking forward to using that experience to help improve services.
 He enjoys listening to music in his free time.

 Frank Hellmer